U.S. Department of State Seal

 Do not travel to:

-• Within 3.5 km of the Jordanian border with Syria and east of the town of Ruwayshid in the direction of the border with Iraq due to terrorism and armed conflict.
+• Within 3.5 km of the Jordan-Syria border and east of the town of Ruwayshid in the direction of the Iraq border due to terrorism and armed conflict.

 • Designated Syrian refugee camps in Jordan due to Government of Jordan restrictions on entry into these camps.